mvadari/XRPL-Standards/xls-granular-permissions.md

 An integer type name includes information about what type of integer it is (signed vs. unsigned) and how many bits it uses.
 So a `UInt8` is an unsigned integer that uses 8 bits (the `U` stands for "unsigned"), and an `Int16` is a signed integer that uses 16 bits (if the `U` is omitted, it's a signed integer).

-The integer types that the XRPL supports:
+The integer types that the XRPL supports are as follows:

 | Name | Range  | Example Field |
 |------|--------|---------------|